 Instead of buying potato chips that were made in a factory months ago, why not try your hand at making homemade potato chips.
 They are easy and fun to make.
 Spice them up with paprika, cumin, garlic powder or even Adobo.

 It helps if you have a mandolin slicer to cut your potato slices.
 It is hard to get them thin enough or even by using just a knife.
-They need to be real thin to crisp up like potato chips should.
-There are many mandolin slicers on the market ranging in price from $10 to $100
+They need to be real thin to crisp up properly.

 How to Make Homemade Potato Chips